xiix0/scam/README.md

-Too much is just enough.
+Remark of Dr. Baldwin's concerning upstarts: We don't care to eat toadstools that think they are truffles.
-		-- Mark Twain, on whiskey
+		-- Mark Twain, "Pudd'nhead Wilson's Calendar"